The Elisse Zack Award

 - Promotion of awareness of and access to rehabilitation programs and services for persons living with HIV/AIDS.

-The recipient of the 2016 Elisse Zack Award for Excellence in HIV and Rehabilitation will be formally announced at the CWGHR Forum and Annual General Meeting, to be held on September 23 – 24, 2016.
+The recipient of the 2017 Elisse Zack Award for Excellence in HIV and Rehabilitation will be formally announced at the realize Forum, to be held on September 15, 2017.

 Nominations may be submitted by mail or email to: